ekmixon/ve-docs/linking-data/README.md

 In addition to using a `<param eid>` tag, you can declare an entity on a set of words by using a `<span eid>` tag:
 `<span title="Black Lives Matter Movement" eid="Q19600530">human rights activists</span>`

-In this case, a reader could click on the text <span title="Black Lives Matter Movement" eid="Q19600530">human rights activists</span> which would create a pop-up with a description of the Black Lives Matter movement.
+In this case, a reader could click on the text <span eid="Q19600530">human rights activists</span> which would create a pop-up with a description of the Black Lives Matter movement.

 # Linking Entities for the Entire Essay